zenpaiang/wos-database/README.md

 in `chief_gear.json`, each key is an `identifier` for a rarity of chief gear. the data stored with that key contains the proper name of the rarity, and how much `hardened_alloy`, `polishing_solution`, `design_plans`, and `amber` (only for >legendary gear, which is not included in this database for now) is needed to upgrade to that rarity.

+it also contains the power and stat bonuses for each rarity of chief gear.

 # chief charm images and costs

 chief charm images are organized by their type, e.g. `keenness` (lancer stat charm), `protection` (infantry stat charm), or `vision` (marksman stat charm)